FarazRasheed/materialeventscalendar/README.md

 # Material-Event-Calendar

-Material-Calendar-View is a simple and customizable calendar widget for Android based on Material Design.
+Material-Event-Calendar is a simple and customizable calendar widget for Android based on Material Design.
 The widget has two funcionalities: a date picker to select dates (available as an XML widget and a dialog) and a classic calendar.
 The date picker can work either as a single day picker, many days picker or range picker.

 ![34562830-637ddbae-f150-11e7-8004-9024fb84a883](https://user-images.githubusercontent.com/2614225/46456381-f72da200-c7ae-11e8-8284-1799fe83a1c9.png) ![device-2018-01-04-125741](https://user-images.githubusercontent.com/2614225/34562842-709a71ee-f150-11e7-966b-cbbe6169b88b.png) ![device-2018-01-04-125831](https://user-images.githubusercontent.com/2614225/34562859-7bd3e64e-f150-11e7-98f4-f00bafe846c6.png) ![device-2018-01-04-125915](https://user-images.githubusercontent.com/2614225/34562878-8f382f06-f150-11e7-97e4-5ac9babe5aa8.png)